fzyzcjy/flutter_rust_bridge/book/src/feature/stream.md

 See [logging examples](logging.md) which uses streams extensively.

-## What about Streaming from Dart/Flutter to Rust?
+## What about streaming from Dart/Flutter to Rust?

 This is not currently supported.
 As a workaround, consider iterating through your Dart stream and calling a normal Rust function for each item.